abhisheksubal/RulesE/README.md

 To use this rule engine in a Unity project:

+1. **Setup the Rule Engine in Unity:**
-1. Copy the `RuleEngine` folder to your Unity project's `Assets/Scripts` directory
+   - Copy the `RuleEngine` folder to your Unity project's `Assets/Scripts` directory
+   - Create a `Plugins` folder in your Unity project's `Assets` directory if it doesn't exist already
+   - Download NCalc.dll (version 1.3.8) from [NCalc GitHub releases](https://github.com/ncalc/ncalc/releases/tag/1.3.8)
+   - Place NCalc.dll in the `Assets/Plugins` folder in your Unity project

-2. Create a MonoBehaviour that wraps the rule engine functionality:
+2. **Create a MonoBehaviour wrapper:**

 ```csharp
 using System.Collections.Generic;